davemun/toy-problem-app/README.md

 toy-problem-app
 ===============

-Generates toy problems that are graded based on various factors.
+A server that responds with various toy problems.
+Each user response is graded on time complexity, readability, and other factors.